pubky/pubky-knowledge-base/Explore/Technologies/PKDNS.md

-# PKDNS: Public Key DNS Server
+# PKDNS: Public-Key DNS Server

 **PKDNS** is a DNS server that enables self-sovereign and censorship-resistant domain names by resolving [[0.Introduction|PKARR]] (Public Key Addressable Resource Records) hosted on the [[MainlineDHT|Mainline DHT]].
 It bridges the gap between traditional DNS infrastructure and public key-based domains, allowing anyone to access the decentralized web using standard DNS protocols.

 ## Overview

-PKDNS makes public key domains accessible to everyone by acting as a DNS resolver that understands both traditional ICANN domains and PKARR-based public key domains.
-When you query a public key domain (52-character base32 encoded public key), PKDNS fetches the signed DNS records from the Mainline DHT, verifies the signature, and returns them to your browser or application—just like traditional DNS.
+PKDNS makes public-key domains accessible to everyone by acting as a DNS resolver that understands both traditional ICANN domains and PKARR-based public-key domains.
+When you query a public-key domain (52-character base32 encoded public key), PKDNS fetches the signed DNS records from the Mainline DHT, verifies the signature, and returns them to your browser or application—just like traditional DNS.

 ### Key Innovation